CORE-cer/CORE/README.md

 ### In Development

-- **Support for UDP**: TCP network transport is the current bottleneck.
+- **Support for Windows and Mac native machines**: Currently we can only run the program in either native linux machines or virtual machines with a linux distro.

 ## Quick Start